Breaking News & the Food Chain

 A black ant was watching the activities of the red ants from a distance.
 As it was alone, the black ant could not muster courage to come near its red counterparts.
 When the black ant realized that the red group had captured a big food item, it did not squander even a split second.
 Speedily, like a seasoned military informer, it headed towards the black capital.
 The black ant, I presumed, must be the scout of the black camp.

 What an entomological version of the ongoing war between Germany and Poland had I just witnessed in the small confines of my room!
-A miniaturized form of the unbridled blood-letting practiced by the war frenzy bipeds.
+A miniaturized form of the unbridled blood-letting practiced by the war-frantic bipeds.
 A microcosmic, insect-level orchestration of the macrocosmic, human-level atrocity-orgies.
-The kind of blood lust I have just seen among the base members of the animal kingdom is more intensely and more prominently present among the homo sapiens!
+The kind of blood-lust I have just seen among the base members of the animal kingdom is more intensely and more prominently present among the homo sapiens!
 Will humans be ever able to unyoke themselves from the all-enveloping darkness of war?

 Abu Ishaque (1926 – 2003) is an award-winning Bangladeshi litterateur.
 Surja Dighal Bari (1948) is his famed magnum opus.
 His other works include Padmar Polidwip (1986), Jal (1988), Harem (1962) and Mahapatanga (1963).
 Among the numerous accolades won by this writer are the prestigious The Bangla Academy Award (1962- 63), the Ekushey Padak and the Swadhinata Padak (Posthumous, 2004).